Thinking of solo travel but not sure where to start? START HERE!

-24 July 2018 — There's something about Serbia, but that 'something' can be hard to figure out.
+There’s definitely something about Serbia, but that ‘something’ can be hard to figure out.

-One thing I do know: Serbia’s time is coming around again.
-After nearly a decade of war during the breakup of Yugoslavia (to which Serbia belonged) and intense efforts to leave the past behind, this small country in the heart of the Balkans is open for visitors (although it still has a bit of sprucing up to do).
+One thing I do know: Serbia’s time is coming around.
+During nearly a decade, the war that broke up Yugoslavia made traveling to Serbia impossible or at least difficult.
+With 20 years of intense efforts to leave the past behind, this small country in the heart of the Balkans is more than open for visitors (although it still has a bit of sprucing up to do).

-If you’re nostalgic for decrepit Communist infrastructure surrounded by edgy European energy, you’ll love being in Serbia (especially in its capital, Belgrade): part Balkan, part Slav and part Austro-Hungarian Empire, you couldn’t mix it up more if you used a cocktail shaker.
+If you’re nostalgic for decrepit Communist infrastructure surrounded by edgy European energy, you’ll love being in Serbia (especially in its capital, Belgrade): part Balkan, part Slav, part Ottoman, and part Austro-Hungarian Empire, you couldn’t mix it up more if you used a cocktail shaker.

 That meld is reflected in many areas...
 In the architecture, which ranges from lugubrious Stalinist to whimsical Art Nouveau, with a few pit stops in banal modernism.
 You'll also see it in the ethnic diversity of parts of the country - the large Roma populations in the east, Hungarians in the north and Albanians in Kosovo.